Jennie Carignan

+General Marie Annabelle Jennie Carignan (born 1968) is a Canadian Armed Forces (CAF) officer who has served as Chief of the Defence Staff (CDS) since July 2024.
+Born in Quebec, Carignan graduated as a military engineer from the Royal Military College of Canada (RMCC) in Kingston, Ontario.
+She served as an officer in combat engineering regiments in various Canadian military actions in the 1990s and 2000s including: the Golan Heights; Bosnia; and Afghanistan.
+As a full colonel, Carignan became Commandant of the Royal Military College Saint-Jean in 2013.

+When Carignan was promoted to brigadier-general, in June 2016, she became the first Canadian female general from a combat command.
+She was promoted again in 2019, to major-general, and commanded NATO forces in Iraq.
+In 2021, she was promoted to lieutenant-general, and became CAF’s first chief for Professional Conduct and Culture.
+Prime Minister Justin Trudeau announced she would become the first woman to serve as CDS on 3 July 2024.
+The appointment and promotion to general took effect on 18 July 2024, with the change of command ceremony.

 Early life, education, and family

-Carignan grew up in Asbestos, Quebec, in a French-speaking household.
-Growing up, the only career that she considered aside from the military was dancing as she had learned ballet, lyrical and jazz dancing since the age of eight.
-She joined the Canadian Armed Forces (CAF) in 1986 and studied for a degree in fuels and materials engineering from the Royal Military College Saint-Jean.
+Marie Annabelle Jennie Carignan was born in 1968, and grew up in Asbestos, Quebec, in a French-speaking household.
+Growing up, the only career she considered aside from the military was dancing as she had learned ballet, lyrical and jazz dancing from the age of eight.
+She joined the Canadian Armed Forces in 1986 and graduated as a military engineer from the Royal Military College of Canada (RMCC) in Kingston, Ontario.

 She received a commission in 1990 and served at the Canadian Forces Bases of Chilliwack and Valcartier.
-Carignan married Eric Lefrançois in 1990, having met while in the same platoon at military college and taking ballroom dance classes together whilst there.
+Carignan married Eric Lefrançois in 1990, having met while in the same platoon at military college and taking ballroom dance classes together while there.
 He later retired from the army to look after their four children.
 Two of their children, a son and a daughter, are also serving in the CAF.